pierretfie/AI-Assistant-System-AIAS-Project/README.md

 # Working Environment
 The current version of AIAS uses **n8n workflows** and a **Linux** host acting as server to coordinate and perform these tasks.
+The workflows use NGROK for web requests and hooking.

+* n8n - Agent, Models, Tools
+* NGROK

 <img width="1221" height="352" alt="image" src="https://github.com/user-attachments/assets/02c198ca-4dd2-4621-922c-52cbe5417daf" />